nkm76/robot/README.md

 Run the RobotApp and enter the inputs.
 On hitting enter after a blank line the output is printed.

+**NOTE**: Do not enter any blank lines in the input as it is treated as end of input

 Sample Input:
 ```
 5 3